computer-lab/computerlab.io/source/_posts/peter-thiels-fav-book.md

 title: What Peter Thiel's Favorite Book Says About America's Future
 date: 2017-05-14
 category: Notes
-lede: "The Sovereign Individual" predicts a future where all citizens are customers of the state, but some have the power of Greek gods while others remain 'cyberpoors'.
+lede: \'The Sovereign Individual\' predicts a future where all citizens are customers of the state, but some have the power of Greek gods while others remain 'cyberpoors'.
 author: Patrick Steadman
 published: true
 image: "https://computerlab.io/images/balaji.png"